-- (1) Potential for growth and profitability, indicated by new technology, anticipated market expansion, or new products; - (2) Our perception of how any particular business opportunity will be received by the investment community and by our stockholders;
+(1) Potential for growth and profitability, indicated by new technology, anticipated market expansion, or new products;

+(2) Our perception of how any particular business opportunity will be received by the investment community and by our stockholders;

-- (3) Whether, following the business combination, the financial condition of the business opportunity would be, or would have a significant prospect in the foreseeable future of becoming sufficient to enable our securities to qualify for listing on a exchange or on a national automated securities quotation system, such as NASDAQ. - (4) Capital requirements and anticipated availability of required funds, to be provided by us or from operations, through the sale of additional securities, through joint ventures or similar arrangements, or from other sources: - (5) The extent to which the business opportunity can be advanced; - (6) Competitive position as compared to other companies of similar size and experience within the industry segment as well as within the industry as a whole: - (7) Strength and diversity of existing management, or management prospect that are scheduled for recruitment; - (8) The cost of our participation as compared to the perceived tangible and intangible values and potential; and - (9) The accessibility of required management expertise, personnel, raw materials, services, professional assistance, and other required items.
+(3) Whether, following the business combination, the financial condition of the business opportunity would be, or would have a significant prospect in the foreseeable future of becoming sufficient to enable our securities to qualify for listing on a exchange or on a national automated securities quotation system, such as NASDAQ.

+(4) Capital requirements and anticipated availability of required funds, to be provided by us or from operations, through the sale of additional securities, through joint ventures or similar arrangements, or from other sources;

+(5) The extent to which the business opportunity can be advanced;

+(6) Competitive position as compared to other companies of similar size and experience within the industry segment as well as within the industry as a whole;

+(7) Strength and diversity of existing management, or management prospect that are scheduled for recruitment;

+(8) $\;$ The cost of our participation as compared to the perceived tangible and intangible values and potential; and

+(9) The accessibility of required management expertise, personnel, raw materials, services, professional assistance, and other required items.

 No one of the factors described above will be controlling in the selection of a business opportunity.
 Management will attempt to analyze all factors appropriate to each opportunity and make a determination based upon reasonable investigative measures and available data.
-Potentially available business opportunities may occur in many different industries and at various stages of development.
+Potential business opportunities may occur in many different industries and at various stages of development.
 Thus, the task of comparative investigation and analysis of such business opportunities will be extremely difficult and complex.
 Potential investors must recognize that, because of our limited capital available for investigation and management's limited experience in business analysis, we may not discover or adequately evaluate adverse facts about the opportunity to be acquired.

 Prior Blank Check Involvement.
-Mr. Mayer and Ms Patterson are directors of other blank check companies and may in the future be involved with other blank check companies.
-Mr. Mayer is a director of WorldNet, Inc. of Nevada, a blank check reporting company.
-Ms. Patterson is a director of Earth Products Technologies, Inc., Skinovation Pharmaceutical, Inc. and Wings & Things, Inc., which are blank check reporting companies.
-As of the date of this filing, these companies have not conducted any initial public offerings nor completed any mergers or acquisitions while Mr. Mayer and Ms. Patterson have been affiliated with them.
+Mr. Mayer and Mrs. Perry are directors of other blank check companies and may in the future be involved with other blank check companies.
+(See, Part III, Item 9: "Directors and Executive Officers. . " for other blank check companies.)
+As of the date of this filing, these companies have not conducted any initial public offerings nor completed any mergers or acquisitions while Mr. Mayer and Mrs. Perry have been affiliated with them.